smg-bg/pragmatic-charp-dotnet-course-oct2018/README.md

-# pragmatic-charp-dotnet-course-oct2018
+# Pragmatic C# and .NET (October 2018)

-Pragmatic C# and .NET (October 2018)
+Parent repository for all sample projects created during the course and the soltions of the homeworks.